 Peanut plant is a low growing, annual plant belonging to the family of Fabaceae (Leguminosae) of the genus: Arachis, and botanically named as Arachis hypogaea.
 Some of the common names are groundnut, earthnut, goober, pinder, and ground pea.
-In addition to press for oil, peanut kernels are eaten fresh or roasted and are used in cooking and confectionery as well.
+In addition to being pressed for oil, peanut kernels are eaten fresh or roasted and used in cooking and confectionery as well.

-Cold pressed peanut oil has deep yellow color with pleasant nutty aroma and sweet taste.
-Refined oil has light yellow and has the neutral taste.
+Cold pressed peanut oil has deep yellow color with a pleasant nutty aroma and sweet taste.
+Refined oil features light-yellow and neutral taste.
 However, refining makes it virtually devoid of impurities and allergens.
 Its specific gravity @ 25 °C is 912-0.920, Iodine value-84–100, and saponification value-185–195.

 Peanut oil is high in energy; 100 g oil provides 884 calories.

-It is one of the cooking oils with a high smoke point; 450 °F. The property can be employed in setting oil temperatures while deep-frying food items.
+It is one of the cooking oils with a high smoke point; 450 °F which allows in setting oil at higher temperatures while deep-frying food items.

-Peanut oil has very good lipid profile.
+Peanut oil composes a very good lipid profile.
 It has saturated, monounsaturated and polyunsaturated (SFA: MUFA: PUFA= 18: 49: 33) fats in healthy proportions.

-It is one of the stable cooking oils; having a long shelf life.
+It is one of the stable cooking oils which has a long shelf life.

 Wonderfully pleasant, sweet-flavored peanut oil is low in saturated fats, free from cholesterol, contains essential fatty acid ( linoleic acid (omega-6)) making it as one of the healthiest cooking oils.

-Peanut oil is high in calories.
-Its high-calorie value is because of fatty acids.
-Nonetheless, the oil is especially rich in mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) that helps to lower LDL or "bad cholesterol" and increases HDL or "good cholesterol" in the blood.
+Peanut oil is one of high calorie foods.
+Its calorie value comes from fatty acids.
+Nonetheless, the oil is especially rich in mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) that helps lower LDL or "bad cholesterol" and increases HDL or "good cholesterol" in the blood.
 Research studies suggest that Mediterranean diet that is enriched with monounsaturated fatty acids help to prevent coronary artery disease and strokes by favoring healthy blood lipid profile.

 Peanut oil contains resveratrol, a polyphenol antioxidant, which has been found to have protective function against cancers, heart disease, degenerative nerve disease, Alzheimer's disease, and viral/fungal infections.

-Studies suggests that resveratrol cut stroke risk by alteration of molecular mechanisms in blood vessels (reducing susceptibility to vascular damage through decreased activity of angiotensin, a systemic hormone causing blood vessel constriction that would elevate blood pressure) and by increasing production of the vasodilator hormone, nitric oxide.
+Studies suggests that resveratrol cut stroke risk through altering at molecular mechanisms in the blood vessels (reducing susceptibility to vascular damage through decreased activity of angiotensin, a systemic hormone causing blood vessel constriction that would elevate blood pressure) and by increasing production of the vasodilator hormone, nitric oxide.

-Peanut oil contains valuable amounts of anti-oxidant vitamin E. 100 g fresh oil has 15.69 mg of alpha-tocopherol and 15.91 mg of gamma-tocopherol.
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucus membranes and skin by protecting it from harmful oxygen-free radicals.
+Peanut oil contains valuable amounts of antioxidant vitamin E. 100 g fresh oil has 15.69 mg of α-tocopherol and 15.91 mg of gamma-tocopherol.
+Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucosa and skin by protecting it from harmful oxygen-free radicals.

-In addition to being a vegetable source, peanut oil is also an ideal choice for deep-frying because it can be heated to a higher temperature (smoke point -450 °F).
+In addition to being a vegetable source, peanut oil is also an ideal choice for deep-frying where it can be heated to a higher temperatures (smoke point -450 °F).
 This results in lower oil retention in the fried foods.